sungsoo/sungsoo.github.io/_posts/2014-03-23-using-avro-in-mapreduce-jobs-with-hadoop-streaming.md

 Please be aware that the output data just happens to be JSON.
 This is because we opted not to modify any of the input data in our MapReduce job.
-And since the input data to our MapReduce job is deserialized by Avro into JSON, the output turns out to be JSON, too.
-With a different MapReduce job you could of course write the output data in TSV or CSV format, for instance.
+And since the input data to our MapReduce job is deserialized by Avro into JSON, the output turns out to be JSON, too.  with a different MapReduce job you could of course write the output data in TSV or CSV format, for instance.